shivamujawame/AIW-Infra-Migration/Labfiles/module2-exercise3.md

 #### Task summary

-In this task you used Azure Migrate to create Azure VMs using the settings you have configured, and the data replicated from the Hyper-V machine.
+In this task you used Azure Migrate to create Azure VM using the settings you have configured, and the data replicated from the Hyper-V machine.
 This migrated your on-premises VM to Azure.

 ### Task 5: Configure the database connection